vauxia/pgov-cms/docs/docs/development/local/index.md

 ## Next.js for Drupal Oauth Client Config

 An OAuth client must be set up in Drupal before the decoupled Next.Js frontend can connect to and consume content from Drupal.
-Follow the instruction in the [Next.Js for Drupal documentation](https://next-drupal.org/learn/preview-mode/create-oauth-client) to configure the OAuth client locally.
+Follow the instructions in the [Next.Js for Drupal documentation](https://next-drupal.org/learn/preview-mode/create-oauth-client) to configure the OAuth client locally.